vidya987/mypracticemlpproject/WEEK1.md

     * At the end of all the playing around, leave the database with 5 records with ids (1000, 2001

   * Next, we will build and run the java code
-  * go to gitbash, ensure you are in workspace/ftpXX
+  * go to gitbash, ensure you are in workspace/canteenmanagement
   * `cd restservice/canteenmanagement`
   * `mvn compile`
-  * `mvn exec:java -Dexec.mainClass=com.hexaware.ftpXX.util.CliMain`
+  * `mvn exec:java -Dexec.mainClass=com.hexaware.canteenmanagement.util.CliMain`
     * As expected, the cli displays only the employee id for the employee; we need to do some code changes before the other attributes such as name will start appearing in the cli.
 But before that we will test the application as a REST service.
     * Due to a bug in the database connection code, after exiting, there will be an error with a stack trace.
 Ignore this error.
   * Build the war file as follows:
     * `mvn package` -- This build a war (java web archive with the code for the REST service)
-    * `cp target/ftpXX-0.0.1-SNAPSHOT.war /D/FTP/apache-tomcat-8.5.16-windows-x64/apache-tomcat-8.5.16/webapps/ftpXX.war`
+    * `cp target/canteenmanagement-0.0.1-SNAPSHOT.war /D/FTP/apache-tomcat-8.5.16-windows-x64/apache-tomcat-8.5.16/webapps/canteenmanagement.war`
     * start tomcat and tail its logs
       * `cd D/FTP/apache-tomcat-8.5.16-windows-x64/apache-tomcat-8.5.16`
       * `rm -rf logs/*`
       * `./bin/startup.sh`
       * `tail -f logs/*`
-      * `curl -vvv http://localhost:8080/ftpXX/api/employees | python -m json.tool`
-      * `curl -vvv http://localhost:8080/ftpXX/api/employees/2000 | python -m json.tool`
+      * `curl -vvv http://localhost:8080/canteenmanagement/api/menu | python -m json.tool`
       * `cd ../../webui/lm-app/`
    * `npm install`
    * `ng build`
-   * `cp ../../restservice/leavemanager/target/ftpXX-0.0.1-SNAPSHOT.war ./ftpXX.war`
+   * `cp ../../restservice/canteenmanagement/target/canteenmanagement-0.0.1-SNAPSHOT.war ./canteenmanagement.war`
    * `cd dist`
-   * `jar -uvf ../ftpXX.war *`
+   * `jar -uvf ../ftcanteenmanagement.war *`
    * `cd ..`
-   * `jar -tvf ftpXX.war`
+   * `jar -tvf canteenmanagement.war`
-   * `cp ftpXX.war /D/FTP/apache-tomcat-8.5.16-windows-x64/apache-tomcat-8.5.16/webapps/ftpXX.war`
+   * `cp canteenmanagement.war /D/FTP/apache-tomcat-8.5.16-windows-x64/apache-tomcat-8.5.16/webapps/canteenmanagement.war`
    * Notice that the tail terminal shows that the new version of the web application archive is now getting deployed
-   * Open Chrome browser and navigate to http://localhost:8080/ftpXX/
+   * Open Chrome browser and navigate to http://localhost:8080/canteenmanagement/api/menu
-   * You should be able to see the employee ids as you have entered them in the local mysql database
+   * You should be able to see the Menu ids, food names and vendor ids  as you have entered them in the local mysql database

 # Workshop material - Day #3 - Git workflow